tobiasuihlein/hospital_register/README.md

 - **Database**: The cleaned data was then imported into a MySQL database, created using MySQL Workbench, to facilitate efficient querying and analysis.

 ## Database Design
+In order to organize the data, I created a local database using MySQL.
+The databse is designed in way, such that it can be used for multi-language applications.

 <img src="db/erd.svg?raw=true" alt="Image of the Entity Relationship Diagram (ERD)" title="ERD Model" width="800" />